 According to the most recent data, the HAI for Phoenix is 119.
 This means that buying a median priced home is still affordable for residents with a median household income.19

 Quality of life

-The strong job market, lower cost of living, and abundant sunshine help rank Phoenix as the 40th best place to live.
-Factors such net migration and desirability helped the Valley of the Sun to jump 13 spots from the previous year’s rating from U.S. News & World Report.20
+The strong job market, lower cost of living, and abundant sunshine help rank Phoenix as the 67th best place to live.
+Factors such net migration and desirability helped the Valley of the Sun to rank as one of the best places to live and retire from U.S. News & World Report.20

 Key quality of life stats:

-- Niche.com gives Phoenix an overall niche grade of A-, with high scores for diversity, family living, public schools, and nightlife.
+- Niche.com gives Phoenix an overall niche grade of A-, with high scores for public schools and nightlife.

 - Outdoor attractions in Phoenix include the Phoenix Mountains Preserve, Tempe Town Lake, and the Desert Botanical Garden.

 - Pro sports fans will find plenty to cheer for in Phoenix, from the NBA’s Phoenix Suns to the NFL’s Arizona Cardinals and more.

 - Mayo Clinic Phoenix, Banner Boswell Medical Center, and St. Joseph’s Hospital and Medical Center are among the top hospitals in the Phoenix metro area.23